 In this lesson, students will learn classical sources related to Jews living in the Land of Israel and will debate the issue of making Aliyah today.

-Students will understand the importance Judaism places on living in the Land of Israel as well as the complexities involved in doing so today.
+- Understand the importance Judaism places on living in the Land of Israel

-The land of Israel is a central aspect in the Torah, and thus plays a significant role in Judaism.
-Each of the five books of the Torah mentions the land countlessly – from the Patriarchs to whom God promises the land and who travel and settle it and insist on being buried there, to the forty-year journey of Bnei Yisrael in the desert to ultimately reach the land.
+The Land of Israel is a central aspect of the Torah and thus plays a significant role in Judaism.
+Each of the five books of the Torah mentions the land countlessly – from the Patriarchs to whom God promises the land and who travel and settle it and insist on being buried there, to the forty-year journey of the Israelites in the desert to ultimately reach the land.